 - Approaches to defining labor markets

 - Antitrust analysis of labor restraints arising out of competitor collaborations and contractual partnerships between employers

 - Statutory and nonstatutory antitrust exemptions for labor union activities

-The second day of the workshop will be hosted by the Federal Trade Commission and will focus on the legal, economic, and consumer protection issues associated with the use of noncompete clauses in employment contracts.
-The workshop will examine the current state of economic research on the effects of noncompete clauses, and whether additional research would allow the agencies to better understand the short-term and long-term micro and macro effects of such clauses.
-The Federal Trade Commission will announce the date and agenda for the second workshop.
+The second day of the workshop was hosted by the Federal Trade Commission on January 9, 2020 and focused on the legal, economic, and consumer protection issues associated with the use of noncompete clauses in employment contracts.
+The workshop examined the current state of economic research on the effects of noncompete clauses, and whether additional research would allow the agencies to better understand the short-term and long-term micro and macro effects of such clauses.

 August 8, 2019